 Based on the cellular data network, it can start up, and work with all the features (live view on your phone from anywhere, send notification alerts once detecting something wrong, record the events to its SD card or to the Cloud, etc.)

-Another pro that Reolink adds to it is, it can be solar powered.
+Another pro that Reolink adds to it, is that it can be solar powered.
 So get a solar panel with it and you can just leave it there to work (no need to recharge the battery manually by yourself).

 Here is the video introduction:

-And good news is, Reolink Go starts with a campaign on Indiegogo with big discounts.
-I can say that it reaches the lowest price ever.
+And good news is, Reolink Go reaches the lowest price ever.
 So if you prefer it, buy now.

 We try best to answer all questions asked about security camera solutions without network and sum up the most asked ones in this part, so that you can get answers quickly without pulling down the comments.
 Leave yours and we will answer as soon as possible and will add it to this part.